k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - **count_indicator** — this setting is set to **true** by default, enabling counting the number of records in the source or target, as a way to monitor task execution.
 Set this indicator to **false**, if required, to disable counting records in the target.

 - **order_flow** — an optional setting.
-Populate this setting to run a project's Broadway flow to define customized logic for getting the table's execution order.
-The order flow must have an external output **Map** named **result** with the list of the tables and their order.
-For example:
+Populate this setting to run a project's Broadway flow.
+The flow defines customized logic for determining the table execution order.
+The order flow must have an external output **Map** named **result**, which contains the list of tables and their order.
+This is an example of an output Map with the execution order:

   ```json
   {